amarh-ayman/reading-notes/ACP.md

 there is a command use usually before git push, called git pull, is for update your local branch with any new changes that may have been pushed to the remote from other contributors; this will reduce the amount of merge conflicts you create on GitHub

-   - Common usages and options for git push
+   - How to Use git Push
         - **git push -f**: Force a push that would otherwise be blocked, usually because it will delete or overwrite existing commits (Use with caution!)
         - **git push -u origin [branch]**: Useful when pushing a new branch, this creates an upstream tracking branch with a lasting relationship to your local branch
         - **git push --all**: Push all branches